UDOOboard/Gear-Docs/docs/03_Hardware_References/04_Video_Output.md

 * 4096x2160 @ 60Hz

 In the market, you can find USB-C Touch Displays with a single USB-C cable to power the display, send the video signal and receive the touch signal.
-In addition, there are displays that provide power via USB-C. Once the display is connected to a standard power supply, they allow the UDOO BOLT to be powered by a single USB-C cable and receive the video signal.
+In addition, there are displays that provide power via USB-C. Once the display is connected to a standard power supply, they allow the UDOO BOLT GEAR to be powered by a single USB-C cable and receive the video signal.